An introduction to $p$-adic $L$-functions: Interpolation at Dirichlet characters

 \section{Interpolation at Dirichlet characters}

-Throughout the construction of the Kubota--Leopoldt $p$-adic $L$-function, we've kept half an eye on the interpolation property and links to the values of the Riemann zeta function, so the interpolation of these values should not have come as a surprise.
-However, now some real magic happens.
-Since the introduction, we've failed to mention Dirichlet $L$-functions once -- but, miraculously, the Kubota--Leopoldt $p$-adic $L$-function also interpolates Dirichlet $L$-values as well.
+In our study of the Kubota--Leopoldt $p$-adic $L$-function, the entire construction was essentially built to interpolate special values of the Riemann zeta function, so this property should not have come as a surprise.
+Now, however, some real magic happens.
+Since the introduction, we've not mentioned Dirichlet $L$-functions once -- but, miraculously, the Kubota--Leopoldt $p$-adic $L$-function also interpolates Dirichlet $L$-values as well.